 What is the Microsoft Women in Computing Award?

 I attended the Grace Hopper Celebration as one of ten winners of the Microsoft Women in Computing Award.
 The award highlights ten female college students at the undergraduate, graduate, and doctoral levels that are doing great things with computer science.
-I shared my experiences about being a vision impaired student with an interest in technology and how I created my own website to educate people all around the world about assistive technology.
+I shared my experiences about being a visually impaired student with an interest in technology and how I created my own website to educate people all around the world about assistive technology.
 It was really exciting to get to talk to everyone and learn from their research and experiences.

 A week or two before the conference, I registered for several different sessions on accessibility, human-computer interaction, and similar topics.
 If a session was full, I would make a note and try to get in at the door later.
 Also when registering, I noted that I am vision impaired and would benefit from having a guide.

 My flight left for Houston early in the morning and I ended up watching a movie with audio description on my flight.
 Once I got to Houston, I used ridesharing services as well as hotel shuttle services to go between conference events.
 Since it was difficult for me to go find food by myself, I ended up getting food delivered so that I didn’t have to leave the hotel.